+Retirement (Continued)

+Early retirement benefit

+Benefit increases (Continued) A benefit recipient who has been receiving a benefit for at least 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a full increase.
+Members receiving benefits for at least one month but less than 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a pro rata increase.

-DisabilityNo additional benefits provided beyond standard plan.
+Disability No additional benefits provided beyond standard plan.
 Treated as retirement or termination, depending on age and Allowable Service as of disablement.

 Death

 Surviving spouse benefit

 Age/Service requirement Death while active, or after retirement, or after termination but prior to retirement with at least eight years of Allowable Service.

 Amount Survivor payments of 50% of the retirement benefit of the member assuming the member had attained age 62 and had a minimum of eight years of Allowable Service.
-A former member's benefit is augmented as a Deferred Annuity to date of death before determining the portion payable to the spouse.
+A former member's benefit is augmented as a Deferred Annuity to date o death before determining the portion payable to the spouse.

 If a member dies prior to July 1, 1997, and the beneficiary was not eligible to commence a survivor benefit as of July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.

 Benefit increases Same as for retirement.

 Surviving dependent children's benefit

-Age/Service requirement Same a

-Same as spouse's benefit.
+Age/Service requirement Same as spouse's benefit.

 Amount Benefit for first child is 25.00% of the retirement benefit (computed as for surviving spouse) with 12.50% for each additional eligible child.
 Maximum payable (including spouse) is 100.00% of the retirement benefit.
 Benefits cease when a child marries or attains age 18 (22 if a full-time student).

 Benefit increases Same as for retirement.

 Termination

 Refund of contributions

 Age/Service requirement Termination of service.

+Summary of Plan Provisions - Elective State Officers Retirement Plan (Continued)

-Amount Member's contributions with 6.00% interest compounded daily to July 1, 2011, and 4.00% compounded daily thereafter.
+Termination (Concluded) Refund of contributions (Concluded) Amount Member's contributions with 6.00% interest compounded daily to July 1, 2011, and 4.00% compounded daily thereafter.
 If a member is vested, a deferred annuity may be elected in lieu of a refund.

-Deferred benefit
+Deferred benefit Age/service requirement Eight years of Allowable Service.
+Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
+0.00% before July 1, 1979; (b.)
+5.00% from July 1, 1979, to January 1, 1981; (c.)
+3.00% until age 55, or until January 1, 2012, whichever is earlier; (d.)
+5.00% thereafter until the annuity begins but prior to January 1, 2012; and (e.)
+2.00% from January 1, 2012, thereafter.
+Amount is payable at normal or early retirement.
+If a member terminated prior to July 1, 1997, but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
+Combined service annuity Members are eligible for combined service benefits if they: (a.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
+Have at least six months of allowable service credit in each plan worked under; and (c.)
+Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.